mayank160920/Fastest-Pancakeswap-SNIPER-with-HONEYPOT-detector/README.md

 <a href="https://ibb.co/rZZ7k4T"><img src="https://i.ibb.co/nDDgrzZ/Screenshot-2021-12-23-191501.png" alt="Screenshot-2021-12-23-191501" border="0"></a>

-### First SNIPER BOT for ANDROID with honeypot detector
+### ⭐️First SNIPER BOT for ANDROID & WINDOWS with honeypot detector⭐️

 <H2>(AUTO BUY TOKEN ON LAUNCH AFTER ADD LIQUIDITY)</H2>
 <H3>Sniper bot that watches when taxes/anti buy are removed from a contract, then quick snipes, with honeypot detector, and also keybinding for fair launches</H3>